Belly landing: Mechanical failure

 Mechanical failure is another cause of belly landings.
 Most landing gear are operated by electric motors or hydraulic actuators.
 Multiple redundancies are usually provided to prevent a single failure from failing the entire landing gear extension process.
 Whether electrically or hydraulically operated, the landing gear can usually be powered from multiple sources.
 In case the power system fails, an emergency extension system is always available.
 This may take the form of a manually operated crank or pump, or a mechanical free-fall mechanism which disengages the uplocks and allows the landing gear to fall and lock due to gravity and/or airflow.

-In cases where only one landing gear leg fails to extend, the pilot may choose to retract all the gear and perform a belly landing because he or she may believe it to be easier to control the aircraft during rollout with no gear at all than with one gear missing.
+In cases where only one landing gear leg fails to extend, the pilot may choose to retract all the gear and perform a belly landing because they may believe it to be easier to control the aircraft during rollout with no gear at all than with one gear missing.

 Some aircraft, like the A-10 Thunderbolt II, are specifically designed to make belly landings safer.
 In the A-10's case, the retracted main wheels protrude out of their nacelles, so the plane virtually rolls on belly landings.